-Here’s another company that is known for oustanding customer service and reasonable prices.
+Here’s another company that is known for outstanding customer service and reasonable prices.
 Amica also offers the most discounts of almost any insurer on our list, which is great if you’re looking to save a buck without sacrificing quality or financial stability.
 Keep in mind, though, that you’ll get the most benefit from these discounts if you bundle multiple insurance policies with Amica.
-But it may be a good option if you’re also shopping around for new homeowner’s insurance.
+But it may be a good option if you’re also shopping around for new homeowners insurance.

 Amica has a decently-rated mobile app and online account management system, but don’t expect it to be the flashiest or most intuitive out there.
 You may get further with this company by simply calling its representatives, which are supposed to be some of the best in the industry.

 American Family Insurance has a solid financial rating, and its god good customer service reviews.
 It ranked highly in both J.D.
 Power studies we used for research.
 Plus, it’s known for having good pricing and loads of discounts.

 American Family’s business model, as you can see from its motto, is to offer a holistic insurance solution.
 So you’ll get the best discounts and overall pricing if you also bundle your homeowner’s insurance policy with this company.
 It’s worth considering, though, as the discounts for bundled policies could be substantial.

 If you’re in one of the states Erie works in--Illinois, Indiana, Kentucky, Maryland, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, Wisconsin, or the District of Columbia--give Erie Insurance a go.